philipturner/molecular-renderer/README.md

 - Upgrade MM4 to include more elements and external forces - **in progress**

 Long-Term (next few months)
-- Reproduce the entirety of Nanosystems Part 2
-- Breadth-first experiments with scaling up CAD software
+- Experiments with scaling up CAD software
-  - Engineering knowledge base (catalog) for nanomechanical parts synthesizable with a first-generation augmented AFM
+  - Engineering knowledge base (catalog) for nanomechanical parts and geometric primitives
   - Implement the Kaehler bracket indexing algorithm outlined in _Nanosystems 9.5.5_
-  - Search for drastic approximations that can automate CAD workflows, pre-minimization, before setting up a simulation
+  - Search for other tools that can automate large systems-level CAD workflows
-    - Higher-order scaling methods such as $O(n^3)$ Lagrange multiplier constraint solvers and $O(e^n)$ combinatorial search procedures
 - Optimize for multi-GPU desktop machines
   - Resolve $O(n^2)$ scaling issues with non-carbon elements ✅
   - Quick prototyping of assemblies with ~100,000 atoms